airswap/airswap-about/contracts/swap.md

 # `cancel`

-Provide an array of `nonces`, unique by maker address, to mark one or more orders as canceled.
+Provide an array of `nonces`, unique by signer address, to mark one or more orders as canceled.

 ```java
 function cancel(